 - The very best nutritional practice is to find and collect bones from only organic grass fed meats.

 - Raw bones can be used but roasting your bones before making them into bone broth improves the flavor noticeably.
-Roast the bones at 425 degrees F for about 30 to 45 minutes until the bones smell up the kitchen with savory goodness.
+Roast the bones on a baking sheet at 425 degrees F for about 30 to 45 minutes until the bones smell up the kitchen with savory goodness.
 Now into the Instant pot!

 - To add further flavor and nutrients you may season or add extras to your bones. (garlic, peppers, carrots, onions…).